rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-35.md

 `risc0` is an implementation of the RISC-V instruction set that produces zero-knowledge proofs of execution.
 It can run arbitrary code produced by compilers of traditional languages like Rust.
-This would seem to make programming zero-knowledge proof programming more accessible to the average programmer.
+This would seem to make zero-knowledge proof programming more accessible to the average programmer.
 It was introduced in a recent [blog post], and with a [Battleship example] that shows how to create a fair distributed game of battleship without a trusted server.